periph/gohci/README.md

 where `maruel/sci` is replaced with the repository you want to fetch and test at `HEAD`.
 Use `-commit` and it'll create the gist and the status on the commit.
+Useful when testing checks.

+The github's "_Redeliver hook_" functionality is also very useful to test your setup.

 ## Security